scikit-hep/awkward/docs/index.md

 :link: https://juliahep.github.io/AwkwardArray.jl/dev/
 :class-card: admonition warning

-{fas}`ellipsis` Looking for the documentation for Awkward Array in Julia?
+Looking for the documentation for Awkward Array in Julia?
 Click this card.
 ::::

 :::::